-Our FM system, Concept Evolution is now used more consistently across the business and will be developed further to enhance our reporting to customers and capturing
+Our FM system, Concept Evolution is now used more consistently across the business and will be developed further to enhance our reporting to customers and capturing data on the performance of each contract.
+Our new procurement strategy has identified our key suppliers and met our target to work more closely with them to deliver our objectives.

-In December 2018 BSI recommended BAM FM for certification to PAS 1192 Part 3.
+In December 2018 BSI recommended BAM FM for certification to PAS 1192 Part 3 and this was retained in 2019.
 This means that FM can receive, update and share asset information throughout the operational lifecycle of a building using our Common Data Environment which in turn means we are better able to collaborate with our customers and supply chain.